The Last Sharknado: It's About Time

-The Last Sharknado: It's About Time is a 2018 American made-for-television science fiction comedy disaster film and the sixth installment in the Sharknado film series.
+The Last Sharknado: It's About Time is a 2018 American made-for-television science fiction comedy disaster film and the eighth installment in the Sharknado film franchise.
 The film was directed by Anthony C. Ferrante with Ian Ziering, Tara Reid and Cassie Scerbo reprising their roles from the previous installments.
 In the film, Fin and his gang use time travel in order to prevent sharknadoes from ever happening.
 A prequel is in development.